 andre walker is fashion's most independent spirit

 Models wear all clothing ANDRE WALKER.
-Naomi wears jewellery (worn throughout) model’s own.
+Naomi wears jewelry (worn throughout) model’s own.

 This article originally appeared in The Radical Issue, no. 351, Spring 2018.